Communication MA Guidelines

 - Provide representative input on policies affecting UHM graduate students.

-- Provide an advisory body for the Dean of Graduate Education.
+- Provide an advisory body for the Dean of Graduate Division.

 - Provide an organization from which graduate student representatives can be selected for recommendation to serve on campus-wide committees.